-The world is changing, transportation is changing and the adoption of electric cars is accelerating.
+The world is changing, transportation is changing, and the adoption of electric cars is accelerating.
 While many people welcome the change to electric vehicles, they do come with some challenges and changes in behaviour are required.
-In general, changing to an electric car is/will be relatively straight forward.
+In general, changing to an electric car is/will be relatively straightforward.
 However, if you are looking for an electric car that can tow a trailer/camper etc there are more factors to consider.
-Therefore, that’s what this website is all about, showing which electric cars can tow, what they can tow and importantly how far they can tow before running out of charge.
+Therefore, that’s what this website is all about, showing which electric cars and trucks can tow, what they can tow and, importantly, how far they can tow before running out of charge.
 Enjoy 🙂

 - EV (Electric Vehicle – General Term)

 - BEV (Battery Electric Vehicle – 100% Electric)